neozeed/GW-BASIC-tkchia-devel/README.md

 `TUPC`,
 `UPC`.

-Some of these have been implemented in the new module `OEM.ASM`.
+Some of these have been implemented in the new modules `OEM.ASM` and `OEMSND.ASM`.

 Many, but not all, of the needed routines, such as `SETC` and `MAPXYC`, turn out to be present in